aerogear/datasync-voyager/doc/guides/pull-requests.md

   - feat: add RBAC feature to keycloak module.
   - breaking: renamed apollo server constructor

+The reasons for this are as follows:

+* Commit messages are more readable, especially when looking through the **project history**.
+* Commit messages describe whether a major, minor or patch change has been introduced (see [semver.org](https://semver.org/))
+* Commit messages can be used to generate a changelog.

-Please note you can also choose from one of the following if you think one is more appropriate.
+Please note you can also choose from one of the following key words if you think one is more appropriate.

 - `doc`: Documentation only changes
 - `test`: Adding missing tests or correcting existing tests